-Support for Mortgage Interest (SMI) is intended to help people with the cost of their mortgage if they aren’t working.
-SMI has been given as a benefit that doesn’t have to be repaid so far, but from April 2018, it will only be given as a loan.
-The loan arrangements are described in legal terms in this government document.
+Support for Mortgage Interest (SMI) helps people with the cost of their mortgage if they aren’t working.
+Up till now, SMI has been given as a benefit so you don’t have to repay it.
+But from April 2018, it will only be given as a loan that is secured on your house.

 In September 2017, the DWP started sending letters to people who currently get SMI to explain what is changing and say that they will receive a call from Serco within the next three weeks.